freedoom1984/WSConnect/README.md

 DebugLevel 1 / 2 / 3 allows the log execution in the XCode Console.
 Specify your DebugLevel in the project Prefix file.
 WSConnect library don't support ARC.

+This library use JSONKit ( https://github.com/johnezang/JSONKit ) for parse the JSON downloaded data.